Austin Greek Festival brings the Greek life to Central Texas

 "It's nice to get it here in Texas, and it doesn't happen too often, so I jumped at the opportunity because of the food," he said.

 But the food wasn't the only main attraction.
-The festival had no shortage of music, including a band that came all the way from Athens, and also Greek dance troops from all over Texas.
+The festival had no shortage of music, including a band that came all the way from Athens and Greek dance troops from all over Texas.

-"Watching those kids dance and doing all these fancy moves, and just seeing people who are not Greek enjoy the dancing and then join in afterwards, to me, it's the highlight of the weekend," said Denis Phocas, organizer.
+"Watching those kids dance and doing all these fancy moves, and just seeing people who are not Greek enjoy the dancing and then join in afterwards, to me, it's the highlight of the weekend," organizer Denis Phocas said.

 It was a chance for Austinites to live the Greek life for a weekend.